 The Vikings came from Denmark and Norway.
 They first visited Britain in AD 789 to raid coastal towns and take away goods and slaves.
 Then, they began to stay and form their own communities in the east of England and Scotland.
 The Anglo-Saxon kingdoms in England united under King Alfred the Great, who defeated the Vikings.
 Many of the Viking invaders stayed in Britain – especially in the east and north of England in an area known as the Danelaw (many place names there, such as Grimsby and Scunthorpe come from the Viking languages).
 The Viking settlers mixed with local communities and some converted to Christianity.

 Anglo-Saxon kings continued to rule what is now England, except for a short period when there were Danish kings.
-The first of these was Cnut, also named Canute.
+The first of these was Cnut, also called Canute.

 In the north, the threat of attack by Vikings had encouraged the people to unite under one king, Kenneth MacAlpin.
 The term Scotland began to be used to describe that country.